aset-syrgabaev/String-Algorithms-KMP/README.md

 ## **1. Purpose**

-This repository contains the implementation and analysis of the **Knuth-Morris-Pratt (KMP)** string matching algorithm, which is used to efficiently search for occurrences of a pattern within a text.
+This repository contains the implementation and analysis of the **Knuth-Morris-Pratt (KMP)** string matching algorithm.
 The task is part of the **Bonus Task** for the **Design and Analysis of Algorithms** course.
-The project focuses on the following areas:
+The project focuses on:

 * **KMP Algorithm** for efficient substring matching.
 * **Time Complexity** analysis of the algorithm with different string lengths and pattern sizes.